Contour Basics: JAVA Mac/PC

 Warning: This is a great activity and seems to work on both Mac and PC.
 However older browsers may crash when trying to access the lessons.

 Since the answers to all activities are included, an instructor might want to use a final assessment of how well students actually learned the material.
 Here is an map with temperature, dew point, and pressure data that may be printed out and given to students as a final assignment.
-Final Assessment with answer sheet (Acrobat (PDF) 1.3MB Apr10 03)
+Final Assessment with answer sheet (Acrobat (PDF) PRIVATE FILE 1.3MB Apr10 03)

 Other maps from different geoscience disciplines that may be more appropriate for your students can also be used here.